bartwesselink/cordova-plugin-siri-shortcuts/README.md

 # cordova-plugin-siri-shortcuts

 ## Heads up!
-The plugin only works in XCode 10 Beta, and on the iOS 12 platform.
+The plugin only works in XCode 10, and on the iOS 12 platform.

 ## Information
 This plugin adds support for donating and removing Siri Shortcuts.
 The plugin adds the `cordova.plugins.SiriShortcuts` to the global space, but this is only available